 - other organisations such as Department of Health and Human Services, Red Cross, Council of Churches Emergency Ministries, Deakin University, Barwon Health, major industry etc.

-The MEMPlan outlines the preparation, response and recovery arrangements at the municipal level.
+MEMPlan outlines Council and agencies role in planning in the before during and after of an emergency, commonly known as the preparation, response and recovery arrangements at the municipal level.

 - management arrangements.

 Emergency management in Victoria is governed by the Emergency Management Act 1986 and the Emergency Management Act 2013.

 The Emergency Management Legislation Amendment Bill 2018 was passed in the Upper House on 9 September 2018.
 As a result, parts of the Emergency Management Act 1986 will be repealed, and new governance and planning arrangements will be contained in the Emergency Management Act 2013.

 The changes to the planning arrangements will not occur immediately but will instead occur over a number of years.

 There is to be phased implementation of the new arrangements, starting with the state, then regional and finally municipal levels.

 The current Municipal Emergency Management Planning Committee is currently being reviewed in line with the reform.

 Memplan will be re-written over the next year.

 A full review of the plan will be completed once the Regional plan incorporating the legislative changes has been developed.